smartfog/fogflow/doc/en/source/k8s_security_rbac.rst

         annotations: {}
         #The name of the service account to use.
         #If not set and create is true, a name is generated using the fullname template
-        name: ""
+        name: "fogflow-dns"

-        #hostPath for config.json
-        configJson:
-        hostPath:
-        path: /root/new_fog/fogflow-helm/helm/edge-chart-RBAC/config.json

         Service:
         spec:
         externalIPs:
         - 172.30.48.46 #The IP of Edge Node

 Note: The value of **"namespace"** will be one which user specified while creating the namespace in previous steps.
-Value of **"externalIPs"** will be the IP of edge node and value of **"path"** under configJson will be equal to the path of host machine where config.json is present inside edge-chart-RBAC.
+Value of **"externalIPs"** will be the IP of edge node.

 **Step 4** : To finally deploy chart, use the command as below.

 .. code-block:: console

-        $microk8s.helm3 install ./edge-chart-RBAC --set externalIPs={XXX.XX.48.46} --generate-name --namespace=fogflow
+        $microk8s.helm3 install ./edge-chart-rbac --set externalIPs={XXX.XX.48.46} --generate-name --namespace=fogflow

         #the externalIPs is IP of edge node.